microresearcher/MicroVis/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MicroVis is to ...
+MicroVis is a package for flexible analysis of metagenomic data and generation of customizable, publication-ready figures

 ## Installation